bottlesdevs/libbottles/README.md

 and manage your bottles in the system.

 **Ok.
 Why?**
-By using libbottles we make sure we offer a standard to developers and encourage them to work together to improve a single foundation.
+By using libbottles we make sure we offer a development standard and encourage them to work together to improve a single foundation.

 **It is not too much?**
 No, we don't believe.
-Bottles is a hobby made with passion but everyone has their own commitments and it is important to manage the project in the best way right away to avoid having to get your hands on multiple projects, each with a different source base, methods and ogics.
+Bottles is a hobby made with passion but everyone has their own commitments and it is important to manage the project in the best way right away to avoid having to get your hands on multiple projects, each with a different code base, methods and logics.